retraigo/retraigo/README.md

 * If someone starts complaining about everything for no reason, just don't mind them.
 There is no cure for stupidity.

 * If someone doesn't like scary stuff, keep scary stuff away from them.
-Especially NeTT.
+Especially from me.

 ### Links
 * [Discord](https://discord.gg/A69vvdK)